 Concessions offered for

-daytime and early mornings, Monday evenings in Olney
+daytime and early mornings, early evenings

 My previous career in the corporate world gave me much insight into the high levels of stress, the challenges and expectations that many people experience in their daily working lives, the loss of equilibrium between public and private.
-This in turn can have a detrimental effect on their relationships, state of mind and on health in general.
+This in turn can have a detrimental effect on relationships, one's state of mind and on health in general.